With 225 years of technical expertise, we’re always up for a challenge at Ormiston Wire.

 Which is why it’s important to always have a stake in the past, a person who can still recall the golden age when manufacturing industries were at their peak.

 Our oldest and most long-standing

 We’re lucky enough to have someone in the Ormiston Wire family who’s lived through these glory days.
-Mickey Gervaux began working with us when he was just 14, and has lived through five decades of industry changes, experiencing the prosperous times and the turbulent ones.
+Mick Gevaux began working with us when he was just 14, and has lived through five decades of industry changes, experiencing the prosperous times and the turbulent ones.

-Now aged 67, Mickey is the perfect analogy for Ormiston Wire’s working practices – steady, reliable and always there for you, no matter the health of the manufacturing industries in Britain.
+Now aged 67, Mick is the perfect analogy for Ormiston Wire’s working practices – steady, reliable and always there for you, no matter the health of the manufacturing industries in Britain.

 During the time that Mick’s spent with us, we’ve maintained a successful company that’s elevated in reputation as time has gone by.
 And as we move into 2017, we’ll remain in rude health for a long time to come.